 The quality and character of post-secondary student housing in Canada is changing.
 Private partners are collaborating in the development of hybrid buildings that combine residence and academic space.
-Centennial College’s Residence and Culinary Arts Centre at the Progress Avenue campus in Toronto comprises 740 beds and state-of-the-art teaching facilities.
+Centennial College’s Residence and Culinary Arts Centre at the Progress Avenue campus in Toronto is a flagship of this delivery method that comprises 740 beds and state-of-the-art teaching facilities.

-The 353,500-square-foot project is registered to obtain LEED Silver certification for sustainable design.
-High efficiency glazing and highly insulated walls and roofs will improve energy performance; the building also has a green roof and water-saving features.
-The $85-million project is financed and is managed by Knightstone Capital Management.
+The 353,500-square-foot project is LEED Silver certified for sustainable design.
+High efficiency glazing and an advanced envelope system improve energy performance over typical buildings of this scale and scope.
+The building also supports a green roof and water-saving features.
+The $85-million project is financed and managed by Knightstone Capital Management.